shariq1989/cookbook/content/recipe/Chili_Con_Carne.md

 For Garnish

-* Yellow Onion, diced
+* 1 Yellow Onion, diced
-* Cilantro, chopped
+* 1 bunch Cilantro, chopped
-* Shredded cheese
+* 2 cups Shredded cheese
-* Avocado, cubed
+* 1 Avocado, cubed
 * Corn Tortillas, warmed

 #### DIRECTIONS

-1. Add chilis to an Instant Pot or pressure cooke and cook until somewhat blistered, 1 minute.
+1. Add the chilis to an Instant Pot and cook until blistered, 1 minute.
-2. Remove chilis and add them to a blender with the chicken broth, mix thoroughly.
+2. Remove the chilis and add them to a blender along with the chicken broth, mix thoroughly.
-3. Season chuck with salt and pepper.
+3. Season the chuck with salt and pepper.
-4. Oil Instant Pot and add a layer of chuck and allow it to sear.
-Repeat this until all the meat has had a chance to brown.
+4. Oil the Instant Pot and add a layer of the chuck.
+Allow it to sear and form a crust.
+Repeat until all the meat has had a chance to brown.
 Set meat aside.
-5. Add onions to the Instant Pot and cook until translucent and softened.
+5. Add onions to the Instant Pot and cook until translucent.
-6. Combine the garlic, cinnamon, cumin, all spice, and oregano, about 1-2 minutes.
+6. Next, add the garlic, cinnamon, cumin, allspice, and oregano to the Instant Pot.
+Stir to combine and allow it to cook until it becomes fragrant about 1-2 minutes.
-7. Add meat, blender chili puree, worcestershire sauce, apple cider vinegar, fish sauce, black beans, and tomato.
+7. Add the meat, blender chili puree, Worcestershire sauce, apple cider vinegar, fish sauce, black beans, and tomato into the Instant Pot.
-8. Set Instant Pot to high pressure 40 minutes.
+8. Secure the lid and cook on manual high pressure for 40 minutes (this cooking time is for high elevation.
+You can reduce the cooking time for lower elevation).
-9. Serve with warm corn tortillas and garnish with onion, cilantro, cheese, and avocado.
+9. Garnish with onion, cilantro, cheese, and avocado.
+Serve with warm corn tortillas.